reduxframework/docs/docs/core-fields/password.md

 # Password

-The Password field, which can be used as a login with password could be used as a POP or SMTP login for other site functions.
+The Password field, which can be used as a login with password, could be used as a POP or SMTP login for other site functions.

 <span style="display:block;text-align:center">![](./img/password.png)</span>